-This short news report highlights the underlying issues which will form the basis of this new course, which, in a nutshell, is about the law of marine casualties.
+This short news report highlights the underlying issues which will form the basis of this course, which, in a nutshell, is about the law of marine casualties.
 The kinds of legal issues raised are ones which are often labelled as “wet” (as opposed to “dry”) by those maritime practitioners who do this kind of work.
-It is intended to complement other LLM courses, particularly Marine Insuranceand will be of greatest benefit to those students who wish to work for law firms, P & I Clubs and other agencies which are active in the maritime law field.
+It will be of greatest benefit to those students who wish to work for law firms, P & I Clubs and other agencies and organisations active in the maritime law field.

-In particular, this module will address the following issues:
+In particular, this course will address the following issues:

 - How is a collision at sea, such as that between the Vickers Orient and the Blue Sea, regulated?